-The misconception and impression that many people hold is that hypnosis is something magical, mystical and often dangerous.
+The misconception and impression that many people hold is that hypnosis is something magical, mystical and potentially dangerous.
 Hypnosis has even been portrayed by some, as a scary form of mind control, where people are made to give up control of themselves.
-Hypnosis is in fact the complete opposite, as people visit hypnotherapists or utilise self-hypnosis because they want help to gain more control over their lives, not less.
+Hypnosis is in fact the complete opposite, as people visit Hypnotherapists or utilise self-hypnosis techniques because they want help to gain more control over their lives, not less.

 The phenomenon of hypnosis is firstly, and most importantly, a natural state of mind, which means that virtually every person has the natural capacity for response to hypnosis.
 There is nothing unnatural or supernatural about it.
 Hypnosis is simply a natural state of physical, mental and emotional relaxation, along with a heightened state of awareness.

 This change of consciousness is extremely comfortable and relaxing, just like those moments before you fall asleep and as you start wake up in the morning.
 You’ll feel very relaxed, yet your mind will still be highly focused and aware.
 This in itself is very beneficial, particularly for those suffering with stress and anxiety issues, as it relaxes, refreshes and invigorates the mind and body.